 Odds are, that almost every person in the country have their own predictions, tips and betting advice for the ‘race that stops a nation’.
 In fact, the Melbourne Cup is no longer just the race that famously stops a nation.
 It’s now a race that stops for many around the world.

-A crowd of about 100,000 people will turn out at Flemington to watch the Cup’s 158th running, however, the TV audience is estimated at an enormous 780 million, from 163 nations and territories.
+A crowd of about 100,000 people will turn out at Flemington to watch the running of the Melbourne Cup each year, however, the TV audience is estimated at an enormous 780 million, from 163 nations and territories and growing rapidly year-on-year

 Since Vintage Crop won the 1993 Melbourne Cup for wily Irish trainer Dermot Weld, the foreign invaders have grown in numbers.
 Weld won it again with Media Puzzle in 2002 and the Cup trophy has also gone to France, Japan and Germany.